MohamedHajr/Kubernetes-Notes/cluster-maintenance/README.md

 it inilaizes a new cluster configuration and configure the memebers of ETCD as new memebers to a new cluster, to prevent a new memeber to join an exisiting cluster

 ### How to double check if an etcdctl command is working before running it?
-by applying the `memeber list` options on it
+by applying the `memeber list` options on it.

+### How can you backup all resouces running on the cluster?
+- By quering the kube-api server `kubectl get all -A -o yaml > all-resources.yaml` for a few resource groups.
+- Using a tool like Velero to take backups from the cluster using the API.